Key Questions to ask Your Health Insurance Agent

 In the case of co-payment, policyholders are responsible to pay a pre-specified part of the expenses; the insurer’s liabilities are limited.
 Sub-limit is mostly applicable to health insurance for senior citizens.

 You do not want to be caught about these clauses unawares.
 It is important to study these clauses carefully and understand the math behind the specified amount.
 Hence, ask your insurance agent to explain these in elaborate detail and don’t leave anything to chance.
+Ideally, you should choose health insurance that doesn’t have any restrictive sub-limits and the lowest co-payment ratios.

 What are the benefits that enhance the sum insured of the insurance plan?